Page 7

 Vauxhall also used a Siemens ECU during the Nineties, and again for reasons of high performance a Titanium sensor was specified.
 NGK are the OE manufacturer of all these items because their laboratories developed them, therefore Bosch do not produce a Titanium sensor.

-Some Lucas-ECU equipped vehicles also use a Titania sensor, notably V8 Land Rovers and Range Rovers and TVR's using the same engine management.
+Some Lucas-ECU equipped vehicles also use a Titania sensor, for example V8 Land Rovers, Range Rovers and TVR's.

 Next Page (8) Main Index Previous Page (6)